Microsoft Outlook 2010 email setup tutorial

-Select My outgoing mail sever (SMTP) requires authentication and Use same settings as incoming mail server.
+Select My outgoing mail server (SMTP) requires authentication and Use same settings as incoming mail server.

 Select the Advanced tab.
-Members can choose whether to use SSL or not, both are support on all of our servers.
+Members can choose whether to use SSL or not, both are supported on all of our servers.

 Without SSL Encryption

 This server requires an encrypted connection (SSL) = Unselected.

 Change the Incoming server number to 143 for IMAP to port 110 for POP3.

 Change the Outgoing server (SMTP) number to 25 or port 587 if your ISP blocks port 25.

 Use the following type of encrypted connection = None.

 With SSL Encryption

 This server requires an encrypted connection (SSL) = Selected.